ystoneman/aws-random-utils/dr/appconfig/Readme.md

 - **Rollback Scenarios**: Currently, this Lambda function covers only the start of deployments.
 Rollback scenario support is a planned future enhancement.
 - **Testing**: Test the function thoroughly in a non-production environment to ensure it behaves as expected.
 - **Monitoring**: Set up monitoring and alerting for the Lambda function to track its performance and catch any issues early.
+- **Consolidating**: Instantiate an origin region client once and a target region client once, and then pass those into function as parameters.

 ## Conclusion
 This Lambda function serves as a sample foundational tool snippet for replicating AppConfig feature flags across regions.
 Remember, customization and thorough testing are key to successfully implementing this solution in a real-world environment.